Do you know someone whose feet are always cold? Maybe it’s you? Whip up one of these free crochet sock patterns to stay cozy!

 Yarn: Knit Picks Hawthorne Fingering Multi (Fingering Weight #1)

-Raid your stash for lots of different brightly colored leftover skeins and you can make these easy crochet slipper socks!
+Raid your stash for lots of different brightly colored leftover skeins and you might want to make these easy crochet slipper socks using this crochet pattern for socks!
 They’re worked from the toe up with a short row heel.
-Continuous rounds of single crochet ensure that there’s no unsightly seam and the color changes are made on the soles so they’re out of sight.
+Continuous rounds of single crochet ensure that there’s no unsightly seam, and the color changes are made on the soles so they’re out of sight.

 These socks aren’t knit, I promise.
 Look again!
 The main part of the sock is worked in the waistcoat stitch which is a single crochet variation that closely resembles knitting.
 You’ll be working the cuff first with a slip stitch ribbing and then you’ll work your way down to the toe, with a short row heel along the way.